renan991995/MARS-PLUS/README.md

 	qsub ./job.sh

 The results for each of the operations will be outputted to `LOG_FILES/`.
-For instance, the results of bond change operation on an IL will be outputted to `LOG_FILES/change_bnd_IL.txt`.
+For instance, the generated chemicals by applying bond change operation to an IL will be written to `LOG_FILES/change_bnd_IL.txt`.